alizada-sharifi/alizada-sharifi/README.md

 </p>

 ### 👤 About Me
 I'm an enthusiastic Frontend Developer with a passion for building responsive and user-friendly web applications.
-I have experience in HTML, CSS, Bootstrap, Tailwind CSS, and JavaScript, and I am currently learning React to enhance my skills.
+I have experience in HTML, CSS, Bootstrap, Tailwind CSS, and JavaScript, and I am currently learning Nextjs to enhance my skills.

 ### 🛠️ Tech Stack